Texas State Highway 118: History

 On September 26, 1939 when the state highway commission approved the General Redesignation of the State Highway System and created the state's Highway Designation Files, SH 118 had been extended north to Kent, replacing SH 233.
 With this new designation, the route was largely the same as the present with the exception of taking a more westerly path at a point near Adobe Walls Mountain in southern Brewster County in order to terminate at Terlingua rather than Study Butte; although, except for the stretch between Alpine and Fowlkes Ranch, the road was unpaved and even classified as primitive in places.
 The stretch of the road through Fort Davis to the present intersection with SH 166 at Nunn Hill was concurrent with SH 166.
 On October 30 of that same year, a spur route of former State Highway 227 was designated as an extension of SH 118 causing the road to terminate at SH 227.
 This extension followed the easternmost path of present-day FM 170 to its terminus, and then down the southernmost stretch of the present SH 118 and the westernmost portion of the current park road ending at the intersection of what is now the Old Maverick Road within the present Big Bend National Park.

 On May 29, 1941, the state canceled the designation of SH 118 from Alpine to SH 227 with the Terlingua Spur between Terlingua and SH 227 receiving the designation of State Spur 121 and the portion between Terlingua and Alpine reverting to county jurisdiction.
 On November 24 of that same year, SH 166 was given its present termini with its concurrent designation over SH 118 from Fort Davis to Nunn Hill dropped.
 The cancellation of the route south of Alpine was short lived.
 On January 8, 1946, SH 118 was extended south 10.0 mi from Alpine.
 On February 20, 1946, Spur 121 was cancelled because the portion in the park was taken over by the National Park service and the remainder was remote from the state highway system, making it uneconomical to maintain.
 On September 9, 1947, SH 118 was extended south 10.0 mi.
+On January 27, 1949, SH 118 was extended south 20.0 mi.
 On July 15, 1949, SH 118 was extended south 20.0 mi.
 On July 25, 1951, SH 118 was extended south 10.0 mi.
 On December 18, 1951, SH 118 was extended south 11.0 mi to its current terminus.